Engin-Boot/pong-stage-patreshubham94/Stage1/Menu.md

 ## Acceptance Criteria

-### Scenario: Player change game properties
+### Scenario: Player can change game properties

+  Given: Player has coins or coupons.
-  Given: Player can set game properties of game.
+  And can change properties of game.
   And entities in game using coins or coupons.

   When: Player opt for change game properties.

   Then: Display them Menu section which contains properties that player can change.

+ ### Scenario: Change paddle properties

+  Given: Player selected menu section.

+  When: Player opt for paddle change properties.

+  Then: Display them properties of paddle.
+  Where player can change hardness / resistance power of paddle.
+  If less resistance, paddle power is more and vice versa.